BA in Film and Television Production

 • Learners are encouraged to recognise film and televisual content as not only a series of movements or technical advances, but as an intersection of social, political, and production contexts that shift and evolve over time.

-This module aims to provide learners with the fundamental concepts and skills necessary to analyse film, TV and other audiovisual media forms.
-By introducing learners to various approaches of analysis in terms of audiovisual production, narrative, aesthetics and reception, this module equips learners with the critical language necessary to thoughtfully engage with these forms.
+This module will provide you with the fundamental concepts and skills necessary to analyse film, TV and other audiovisual media forms.
+By introducing various approaches of analysis in terms of audiovisual production, narrative, aesthetics, and reception, this module equips you with the critical language necessary to thoughtfully engage with these forms.
 Comprised of case studies drawn from historical texts and contemporary media, emphasis is placed on applying theories and analytical frameworks to contemporary audiovisual culture.

 The objectives of the module mean that there are four key components running throughout this module: